Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
 We can't afford to let technology deepen existing inequalities.
-It’s crucial that we advocate for those who have no voice."
+It’s crucial that we advocate for those who have no voice.
+We need to ensure that our economic models reflect the values of inclusivity and fairness."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
 But we must be careful not to dilute our mission in the process.
-We need to show that security and equity can coexist."
+We need to show that security and equity can coexist, and that means listening to those who are often overlooked."

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
 It’s crucial that we advocate for those who have no voice."